rest-for-physics/framework/doc/Chapters/5-using-rest.md

 REST_Debug        | 3      | debug            | +show the debug messages, pause at each processes to show the details REST_Extreme      | 4      | extreme          | show everything

-The default verbose level for a TRestMetadata inherted class is silent/info before/after loading the rml file(calling the method "LoadConfigFromFile()").
+The default verbose level for a TRestMetadata inherited class is silent/info before/after loading the rml file(calling the method "LoadConfigFromFile()").

 #### setting run information